comp6062/arm64-automatic1111/readme.md

 ![License](https://img.shields.io/badge/license-MIT-informational)

 This repository provides a **fully automated setup** for running
-**AUTOMATIC1111 Stable Diffusion WebUI** on Raspberry Pi and other ARM-based Linux systems.
+**AUTOMATIC1111 Stable Diffusion WebUI** (AI image generator), on Raspberry Pi and other ARM-based Linux systems.

 It supports **CPU-only inference**, is optimized for ARM environments, and includes a guided installer, unified launcher, and clean uninstall process.